clojure-finance/clojure-backtesting-website/content/md/posts/evaluate.md

 **Parameters:**

 - dataset - contains a map of data to be plotted.
-Each map should be in the following format: `{:tic "AAPL" :date "1980-12-15" :price "27.00" :return "-0.5 }`
+Each map should be in the following format: `{:permno "AAPL" :date "1980-12-15" :price "27.00" :return "-0.5 }`
 - `series` - series name of the lines to appear in the legend
 - `x` - key that contains that x-axis data in the dataset, e.g. `:date`
 - `y` - key that contains that y-axis data in the datset, e.g. `:portfolio-value`